 Occlusal disease, which includes temporomandibular disorders (TMD), is one of the most common undiagnosed dental problems facing today’s dental patients.
-It has a variety of causes and symptoms, but many patients are treated symptomatically and continue to experience dental health problems through the years until they are correctly diagnosed by a highly trained and experienced restorative dentist like Dr. Ray Becker in Ellicott City.
+It has a variety of causes and symptoms, but many patients are treated symptomatically and continue to experience dental health problems through the years until they are correctly diagnosed by a highly trained and experienced restorative dentist like Dr. Ray Becker in Columbia, MD.

 Dr. Becker is one of the most experienced dentists in Maryland for the diagnosis and treatment of temporomandibular disorders (TMD).
-He has written text books, numerous articles and research on the subject and teaches other dentists world wide about TMD disorders and occlusal disease.
-He is the internationally renowned Interpretation and Certifying Instructor for Total BioPAK system, the leading technology in TMD diagnosis.
+He has written textbooks, numerous articles and research on the subject, and teaches other dentists worldwide about TMD disorders and occlusal disease.
+He is the internationally renowned Interpretation and Certifying Instructor for the Total BioPAK system, the leading technology in TMD diagnosis.
+Dr. Becker utilizes advanced dental care technologies to treat TMD and other complex dental problems.

 TMD & TMJ: Understanding The Cause